 17th Century France

-17th Century France is the time and place of the Sun King, Louis XIV.
+17th century France is the time and place of the Sun King, Louis XIV.
 France was the most populous country in Christendom by the 17th century.
-The absolute monarchy reached its zenith in 17th century France under the long reign of Louis XIV, the Sun King.
+The absolute monarchy reached its zenith in France under the long reign of Louis XIV, the Sun King.

 Louis XIV (1638-1715) is called the Sun King—as was his father, King Louis XIII—because he was the center of power in 17th century France in the same way as the sun is the center of power in our solar system.